vpn-kill-switch/content/about.md

-The goal of this site is to share best practices about how to implement, create a **kill switch** not depending on any VPN provider/application so it doesn't mater if the VPN drops crashes you will not be vulnerable.
+The goal of this site is to share best practices about how to implement, create a **kill switch** not depending on any VPN provider/application so it doesn't mater if the VPN drops the connection or crashes you will not be vulnerable.